tunein/engineering/software_bands.md

 * You are identifying new opportunities to streamline/optimize our workflow + codebase.
 * You have strong relationships inside and outside of the Engineering team.
 * You have a sense of who key stakeholders are and who needs to be informed/when they need to be informed.
+* You have a sense of urgency and proactively communicate the status of critical production issues.

 <a name="staff-software-engineer"></a>
 ## Staff Engineer (band 5)